-Emission estimates for NO_X , CO, NMVOC and SO_2 are also reported in the CRF.
+Emission estimates for $NO_X$ , CO, NMVOC and $SO_2$ are also reported in the CRF.
 The following chapter summarizes the trends for these gases.

-A detailed description of the methodology used to estimate these emissions will be provided in Czech's Informative Inventory Report (IIR) 2003, Submission under the UNECE/CLRTAP Convention, to be published by the end of 2004.
+A detailed description of the methodology used to estimate these emissions was provided in the Czech Informative Inventory Report (IIR) 2003, Submission under the UNECE / CLRTAP Convention, which was published at May 2005.

 Tab.
-2.6 presents a summary of emission estimates for indirect GHGs and SO_2 for the period from 1990 to 2002.
-The National Emission Ceilings (NEC) as set out in the 1999 Gothenburg Protocol to Abate Acidification, Eutrophication and Ground-level Ozone are also presented in Table 16.
-These reduction targets should be met by 2010 by Parties to the UNECE/CLRTAP Convention signed this Protocol.
+2.6 presents a summary of emission estimates for indirect GHGs and SO2 for the period from 1990 to 2003.
+The National Emission Ceilings (NEC) as set out in the 1999 Gothenburg Protocol to Abate Acidification, Eutrophication and Ground-level Ozone.
+These reduction targets should be met by 2010 by Parties to the UNECE / CLRTAP Convention signed this Protocol.